Code4BBS/THRIVE/README.md

 #### Project Panel

-A platform where students can post there projects with relevant details and supporting tags and ask for collaborators by provding.
+A platform where students can post there projects with relevant details and supporting tags and ask for collaborators by provding necessary communication details.
 Students are notified when a project's tag matches one in their profile.

 #### Discussion Forum